Functions of Chief Planning Office:

 The ASI covers the entire factory sector comprising of Factories registered under Factories Act 1948.

-The information collected used for estimation of GSDP.
+The information collected used for the estimation of GSDP.

 Index of Industrial Production (IIP):